 - Visual Processing Disorder: A disability characterized by difficulty interpreting visual stimulation.
 Coloring within the lines may prove difficult, letters of similar shape may be confused when reading or writing (p and q or d and b, for example), or visual memory may be impaired.

-Some students who suffer from learning disabilities may also struggle with Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), but neither of these disorders constitutes a learning disability.
+Some students who suffer from learning disabilities may also struggle with attention-deficit/hyperactivity disorder (ADHD), but this disorder does not constitute a learning disability.

 Technically no, but ASD can go hand in hand with learning disabilities.
 According to the National Institute of Mental Health, ASD is characterized by four things: